gurpreetsinghmatharoo/gamemakerhow/_posts/2020-03-15-how-to-make-a-game.md

 title: How to make a game in GameMaker?
 categories: general
 permalink: /how-to-make-a-game/
+tags: [how, to, make, a, game, in, GameMaker, code, develop, build]
 ---

 Here are some things you can do to start making games in GameMaker: